 - Be patient with me

-- The best you can, no unexpected loud noises
+- The best you can do is no unexpected loud noises

 - Plan activities ahead and be prepared for me not to attend